 Happy Spring!
 Thanks for partnering in parenting with us!

-Given the nature of the COVID-19 pandemic, and our utmost commitment to health and safety for our entire camp community, we are providing the following FAQS about our upcoming 95th season at Birch Rock Camp.
+Given the fluid nature of the COVID-19 pandemic, and our utmost commitment to health and safety for our entire camp community, we are providing the following FAQS about our upcoming 96th season at Birch Rock Camp.
 Please note that these protocols may change as we continue to work with the CDC, State of Maine and public health experts, industry collaborators and our internal wellness committee.

 - What if my camper and/or his cabin tests positive for COVID-19?
 Like any health and safety issue, we will confidentially reach out directly to discuss the situation and provide an action plan for best resolution.
 Anyone exhibiting signs of COVID-19 like symptoms will be isolated until a final determination can be made.

 - How will the staff prepare for the upcoming season?
-Our veteran staff has already been engaged with virtual meetings and specific question/answer sessions since the beginning of 2021.
+Our veteran staff has already been engaged with virtual meetings and specific question/answer sessions since the beginning of 2022.
 In addition to our comprehensive staff training modules, the BRC staff will also be updating new standards of operation for this summer’s American Camping Association Accreditation visit and expanding our orientation time with health and camp professionals on how best to operate physically, emotionally and practically with prevention guidelines and compliances during a COVID-19 pandemic.
 Most of all, they are looking forward to providing your son a fun, healthy and incredible Birch Rock Camp experience this summer.